 legendsmn(Blue Ox, Paul Bunyan, Lumberjack Electric) Listed by nightspire Ransomware Group

-On June 17, 2026, the Minnesota-based companies operating as legendsmn, Blue Ox, Paul Bunyan, and Lumberjack Electric appeared on the leak site of the nightspire ransomware group after internal files were exfiltrated during a ransomware attack.
+On June 17, 2026, the Minnesota-based companies operating as legendsmn, Blue Ox, Paul Bunyan, and Lumberjack Electric appeared on the leak site of the nightspire ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.

 Public reporting indicates the incident involves at least four related entities under the legendsmn umbrella.
 The attackers claim to have stolen internal files, though the precise volume and content of the data have not been independently verified.
 No confirmed victim count has been released, and the companies have not yet issued a public statement detailing what specific records were taken.
 Available reporting describes the listing on the nightspire leak site as the primary evidence of the breach so far.